Matthew-Beliveau/Blog/README.md

 # Blog
-The blog enteries are in the Wiki
-The blog is not at: https://matthew-beliveau.github.io
+The blog is now at: https://matthew-beliveau.github.io